ray-project/ray/doc/source/rllib/rllib-fault-tolerance.rst

 In addition to worker fault tolerance, RLlib offers fault tolerance at environment level as well.

 It's common for a rollout or evaluation workers to run multiple environments in parallel to take advantage of, for example, the parallel computing power that GPU offers.
-The can be controlled with the ``num_envs_per_worker`` config.
+This can be controlled with the ``num_envs_per_worker`` config.
 It may then be wasteful if the entire worker needs to be reconstructed because of errors from a single environment.